2020 Priority State Chambers

 Beginning in 2017, a team of TFC data scientists began to gather data from a variety of formats across government and commercial/nonprofit sources, normalize it, and use features like demographics, past election results, and incumbency to predict Democratic and Republican results in thousands of state legislative districts across the country.

 This project provides Tech for Campaigns with a single baseline to evaluate and prioritize, not just individual races, but entire state legislative chambers where we can help change electoral outcomes.
 This is the first step, we then talk with the state parties, caucuses and the like and begin to layer in qualitative assessments.
-These insights powered TFC strategy in 2018, 2019, and are continuing to do so in the run up to 2020.
+These insights powered TFC strategy in 2018, 2019, and are continuing to do so in 2020.

 A huge thank you to the many TFC volunteers that have contributed and are currently contributing in our Build The List data science and engineering effort — this process would not have been possible without your hard work.
 (And a big shout-out to the open source OpenElections project for continuing to push to structure and normalize the incredibly messy and disparate precinct-level election results found in all 50 states.)